simondanielsson/portfolio/README.md

 ### Summary

+#### Machine Learning projects, private

+- Evaluation of different classification models trained using the hyperparameter tuning library <code>Ray Tune</code> and the AutoML-service <code>auto-sklearn</code>, respectively.
+- Implemented in Python.

 #### Optimization

 - Implemented a multidimensional nonlinear optimizer using Quasi-Newton methods: specifically the DFP and BFGS methods.
 'Exact' (Newton) line search was implemented.